doctorsleep249/WakeParks/index.md

-## Welcome to Wake Parks App Page
+## Welcome to RDU Parks App Page
 ### Let's Find a Park Near You!

-Wake Parks app beautifully displays over 280 parks in Wake County using beautiful list and map view.
+RDU Parks app (formerly Wake Parks) beautifully displays over 280 parks in Wake county and over 70 parks in Durham county using beautiful list and map view.
 With beautiful annotations, the information is organized and only appears when needed.
 The app also sorts the over 280 parks by 40 different amenities, sports, and activities.
 The app beautifully displays the weather, UV, and route information all at one single, convenient location.
 Looks beautiful in both Light and Dark mode.

 ### Privacy
-Wake Parks does not collect, store, or sell any private information of the user.
+RDU Parks does not collect, store, or sell any private information of the user.
 The app itself uses the location to fetch weather, UV, and direction information.
 No information is collected or stored by the app or the company.